John Vlahos: Early life and education

+Career

 In 1941, he moved to the West Coast and wrote for a series of Range Busters westerns for Monogram Pictures.

-During World War II, he served in the Navy in the South Pacific.
+During World War II, he served in the U.S. Navy in the South Pacific.
 After World War II, he spent seven years with the Armed Forces Radio Service.

 He turned his hand to television in 1952, when Hal Peary, best known for his role as the Great Gildersleeve, commissioned him to write episodes of a planned series called Call Me Papa; or, Pigeon Point.
 After several years in Hollywood, Vlahos moved in 1958 to Westport, Connecticut, where he lived the rest of his life.

 Vlahos excelled especially in plays broadcast live.
-Among Vlahos’s early successes was A Business Proposition (1955), "a tender tale or two middle-aged people who attempt to establish a business despite tremendous odds," and A Bend in the Road (1957), which he described as being "about a Protestant minister’s search for his usefulness.
+Among Vlahos’s early successes was A Business Proposition (1955), "a tender tale or two middle-aged people who attempt to establish a business despite tremendous odds", and A Bend in the Road (1957), which he described as being "about a Protestant minister's search for his usefulness.
 He's an old man in a nation of youth and youth's success.
 What can he contribute.
 He goes through a spiritual evaluation of himself, to the world, to himself, and to his family."
 Other notable early works include Tongues of Angels (1958), a drama about a farmer who feigns muteness to hide his severe stutter, and Beaver Patrol (1958), a comedy about a retired New York businessman who assumes leadership of a Cub Scout pack.
 His Cold War drama, The Brandenberg Gate, set in Berlin, was produced for television three times in eight years—first for Motorola TV Hour with Jack Palance and Maria Riva (1953), then with Climax! (under the title The Largest City in Captivity) with Franchot Tone and Viveca Lindfors (1957), and finally for the United States Steel Hour with Richard Kiley and Dina Merrill (1961).